Three-dimensional non-relativistic chiral massive higher-spin gravity: Twist-free torsional Schr odinger geometry

 To study a twist-free torsional Schr\"odinger geometry, we need to find a suitable set of local frames.
 A nice set of local frames that naturally encode Lifshitz scalings \eqref{eq:M-scale} are\footnote{There is also another illuminating choice for the local frame such as

 This choice of local frames can single out the $g_{++}$ component of the deformed spacetime metric \eqref{eq:AdS-metric-2}.
-Indeed, it is easily seen that only $e^{+}{}_{\mu}$ component that gets deformed, while the remainders describe exact $AdS_4$. }
+Indeed, it is easily seen that only the $e^{+}{}_{\mu}$ component gets deformed, while the remainders describe exact $AdS_4$. }

 where $\mu=+,-,1,r$ denote spacetime indices.
 In working with the vierbein, our convention is such that the tangent indices will be on the left, while the spacetime indices will be on the right.
 We raise and lower tangent indices with $\eta_{AB}$, while the same actions for spacetime indices will be done with $g_{\mu\nu}$.
-Note that even though the metrics are not degenerate, there is a slight degeneracy when converting spacetime indices to tangent space indices and vice versa.
-(This is an intrinsic feature due to the way we define $\eta_{AB}$.)
+Note that even though the metric is not degenerate, there is a slight degeneracy when converting spacetime indices to tangent space indices and vice versa.
+(This is an unavoidable feature due to the way we define $\eta_{AB}$.)
 Nonetheless, we find the following set of inverse vierbein

 via $ E^{A\mu}e^B{}_{\mu}=\eta^{AB}$.
 It can be checked that $E_{A}{}^{\nu}e^A{}_{\mu}=\delta^{\nu}{}_{\mu}$\ , along with